 Many atheists are anti-theists — those who actively oppose theism.
 I have friends who are anti-theists.
 I fully understand why they are, and as long as they are civil in their public interactions with theists, I have no objection.
 Sadly, way too many anti-theists spend their waking hours on social media engaging in shit-throwing contests with Fundamentalists affiliated with the Abrahamic religions.
 I do understand why atheists get into such contests.
 Tired of being pushed around and battered by religious zealots, these angry atheists push back, if for no other reason than the good feeling they get from doing so.
 Religious zealots do the same, thinking that their petty, shallow attacks will put godless heathens in their place.

 I walked away from Christianity in November of 2008.
 Since that time, I have spent a considerable amount of time telling my story and critiquing Evangelical Christianity.
 As long-time readers know, I have been repeatedly savaged by zealots who object to my writing.
 One Christian man even went so far as to threaten to slit my throat.
+Several Christians have suggested I commit suicide.
 Other “loving” Christians have called on God to judge me swiftly, hoping that I die a painful death.
-Some Evangelicals have even attacked my wife, children, grandchildren, and daughter with Down Syndrome.
+Some Evangelicals have even threatened my wife, children, grandchildren, and my daughter with Down syndrome.
 I have had enemies who, using my name, set up fake social media accounts, hoping to screw with me and my friends.
-It is for this reason that I am very particular about who I friend on Facebook.
-If I don’t know the person or they aren’t already friends with someone I know, I automatically decline their request.
+I am no longer on social media thanks to abuse from Evangelical zealots.

 As a public figure — who just so happens to be a former Evangelical pastor and an atheist — I know that public (and private) attacks come with the territory.
 I am willing to bear the brunt of these attacks because of the good accomplished through my writing.